-A circle skirt calculator can be used to create measurements for making a circle skirt without a pattern.
-A circle skirt pattern is cut like a donut - the big circle is the hem of the skirt and the smaller inside circle is for the waist.
+A circle skirt pattern is cut like a donut - the big circle is the hem of the skirt, and the smaller inside circle is for the waist.
 Circle skirts flare out beautifully and are always flattering and in style for all body shapes.

-The Circle Skirt Calculator
+The Circle Skirt Calculator Tutorial

 The best thing about sewing circle skirts is that you don't need a pattern.
 With a few simple calculations, you are ready to cut your skirt and start sewing.
+For those of you who want to get straight into the circle skirt calculator here it is below.
+After the calculator I have full descriptions of how to calculate all the measurements.

-Cirlcle Skirt Measurements
+Circle Skirt Calculator Measurements

-Before you start you will need to measure
+Before you start, you will need to measure:

-Using your measuring tape, put it around your waist where you would like to wear the skirt.
+Using your measuring tape, put it around your waist circumference where you would like to wear the skirt.
 The tape should be snug but not pulled too tight.

 Now add 1 inch (2.5cm) to this measurement for ease.
 Ease is the amount of excess you need from body measurements to make clothing comfortable.
 Adding 1 inch means that when the waistband to the skirt is added, it will still be comfortable.
+Call this measurement WAIST

 Waist = Actual Waist + 1 inch Ease

-Skirt Length
+Skirt Length Measurement for Circle Skirt

 The next calculation needed is the length of the skirt.
 Hold the tape measure at your waist and let it dangle down.
 Work out where you would like the skirt to end.